VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/pixel/weave/weave-basic.md

 ## Overview

-Creates an effect that draws a basket weave pattern and animates it.
+Creates an effect that draws a weave pattern and animates it.
 This effect works the best on a matrix with a large pixel count.

 ---